Wish I didn’t know now what I didn’t know then. ~Toby Keith

 Sample headlines followed by a condensed version of the Spill.

 Our Spill was a significant news event covered by dozens of newspapers, radio, and TV across the United States.
-Newspapers covering Spill included: New York Times; LA Times; The Plain Dealer (Cleveland); Columbus Dispatch; Cincinnati Inquirer; Pacific Stars & Stripes; Macon Journal (Michigan); Dayton Daily News (Ohio) and about thirty others.
+Newspapers covering the Spill included: New York Times; LA Times; The Plain Dealer (Cleveland); Columbus Dispatch; Cincinnati Inquirer; Pacific Stars & Stripes; Macon Journal (Michigan); Dayton Daily News (Ohio) and about thirty others.

 Then came the Congressional Hearings in Dayton.